iota_metrics/

 14use prometheus::{

-15 IntCounterVec, IntGaugeVec, Registry, opts, register_int_counter_vec_with_registry,
+15 IntCounterVec, IntGaugeVec, Registry, register_int_counter_vec_with_registry,

 16 register_int_gauge_vec_with_registry,